opnfv/functest/docs/configguide/index.rst

 All the libraries and dependencies needed by all the Functest tools are pre-installed in the Docker image.
-This allows running Functest on any platform with any Operating System.
+This allows running Functest on any platform on any Operating System.

 The automated mechanisms inside the Functest Docker container will: